 Replacing a freezer door averages $250 to $650, and this can be one of the most expensive freezer repair jobs.
 Most freezer doors are strong and resistant, but accidents happen that lead to damage, especially for a display freezer that has glass panels that might crack or shatter.
 Replacement doors are relatively easy to fit in place, but the material costs can be high.

 Freezer control board replacement costs between $300 and $650.
 The control board is one of the more expensive components of your freezer.
 It is found in many modern models and is responsible for controlling various freezer components and functions.
 It is the nerve center of your freezer, and if it breaks, the unit might shut down entirely and be impossible to turn back on.

+You can expect to spend $50 to $650 on freezer repair based on the type of problem that you are having.
 Without being an expert in freezers or an experienced repairman, you might not know which part of your freezer is faulty.
 Instead, you might simply notice a recurring or sudden problem, such as the freezer not getting cold enough or a pool of water forming on the floor around the freezer.
 The causes and fixes for these problems vary, and the table below shows general freezer complaints, along with the most common solutions and costs for each:

-|Water on the floor||$75-$650|
+|Water on the Floor||$75 - $650|

 Repairing a broken light in a freezer costs between $50 and $150.
 The most common cause of this issue is simply a broken bulb that can be replaced cheaply.
 However, it might also be a wiring issue or a problem with the door switch that may need repairing or replacing.